PX4/PX4-user_guide/en/peripherals/serial_configuration.md

 ## Deconficting Ports

-At time of writing there is no way to de-conflict ports.
+Port conflicts are handled by system startup, which ensures that at most one service is run on a specific port.

-> **Caution** If you assign the same port to multiple services neither service may work properly.
+> **Caution** At time of writing there is no user feedback about conflicting ports.